Innovation Accounting sounds like one of those semi-humorous oxymorons like “accurate rumors,” “the rules of anarchy,” or “airline schedules.”

 - Innovation capabilities.

 The first is about investing in a project in order to receive an ROI.
 It is about allocating resources to a specific team with a specific idea.
-It is about revenue and profit.
+It is about revenue, profit, and/or impact.

 The second is about systematically investing in a strategic thesis.
 It is not about investing in an individual project, but in a portfolio of projects which the company can choose to scale or not.
 It is about generating options.
 Specifically, innovation options.

 The third is about investing in the capabilities to run more projects more quickly and for less money.
 Therefore it is about cost.

 These innovation investment decisions rely on having sufficient information at each level of the organization that I mentioned in a previous post.